 Sport for Jove is an independent company that has been growing in size and respect for the last few years.
-Like Bell Shakespeare its focus is on presenting Shakespeare and other classics.
-Part of the success of this company has been the way the company manages to bring Shakespeare alive for the modern audience.
-Their plays are often very location/time specific, and feature a lot of comedy and ingenuity.
-Sport for Jove is moving towards being a professional company and pays it’s actors to some degree.
+Like Bell Shakespeare, its focus is on presenting the work of William Shakespeare and other classics.
+Part of the success of this company has been the way the company manages to bring Shakespeare alive for a contemporary audience.
+Their plays are often very location and time specific, and will feature a lot of comedy and ingenuity.
+Sport for Jove is moving towards being a professional company and pays its actors a fee.

 Darlinghurst Theatre Company

-Darlinghurst Theatre is a relatively new theatre company in Sydney and it has already garnered a reputation of producing quality theatre.
+Darlinghurst Theatre is a relatively new theatre company in Sydney and it has already garnered a reputation for producing quality theatre.
 They present a smaller season, but they produce high quality plays.
 Their programming tends to lean towards modern classics like Millar and Mamet, with some newer programs, like Next in Line, that are aimed at nurturing local, emerging writers.

 The New Theatre is located in Newtown and presents a season of around seven plays each year.
 They tend to produce a mixture of work varying from musical theatre to classics.
-Though this theatre is an amateur company and doesn’t pay actors at all, it often presents good work by recent graduates and emerging creatives.
+This is an amateur theatre company and doesn’t pay actors at all, but often presents good work by recent graduates and emerging creatives.